 12. Lithlakoana Le Lihloho/ Skopo (Sheep Feet and Heads)

 For this dish, sheep feet and heads are cooked with water and seasoned with salt.
 They are often sold as cold meat by street vendors.
-It is enjoyed with papa or on their own as a snack.
+It is enjoyed with Papa or on its own as a snack.

 13. Chicken Feet and Heads

 Chicken feet and heads are usually just cooked with water and seasoned with salt.
 However, people are getting more creative these days.
 They make curries with them or make sticky chicken feet.
 Those sold by street vendors are still cooked with just water and salt.
 They are enjoyed by students and workers with Makoenya or bread.

 14. Roasted Chicken Feet and Gizzards Kebabs